askharley/askharley-blog/src/posts/07-what-is-recoil-exactly.md

 - `useSetRecoilState` - returns just a setter function for a Recoil atom
 - `useRecoilState` - returns a tuple that mimicks what the `useState` hook does.
 The first element is the value and the second element is a setter function for that value.

-These are the main 3 hooks that I'd guess would be used most commonly.
+These are the hooks I would consider the most commonly needed.
 You can explore the other core hooks [here](https://recoiljs.org/docs/api-reference/core/isRecoilValue).

 ---

 Recoil doesn't aim to be the only state management tool you use in your apps.
-React's built in state hooks as well as the Context API will solve a lot of your problems, however, Recoil will help you to solve the rest of the scenarios without comprising the performance of your application.
+React's built in state hooks as well as the Context API will solve a lot of your problems, however, Recoil will help you to solve the rest of the scenarios without compromising the performance of your application.

 If you're wanting to see Recoil in action on a slightly more complex scenario, check out [this](https://github.com/haefele-software/react-recoil-workshop) repo.
 This repo explores a simple application where users can add teams and add players to those teams.
 There is an example of how to achieve this using Redux, an example of how to achieve this using Recoil and an empty project with no state management implemented so that you can mess around.